funengineering/funengineering.github.io/_posts/2025-02-18-00-RPi-based_temperature_and_humidity_logger_for_Shelly_HT.md

 3. [Part 3: Installation of InfluxDB on the RPi](/2025/02/18/03-RPi-based_temperature_and_humidity_logger_for_Shelly_HT.html)
 4. [Part 4: Installation of Node-RED on the RPi](/2025/02/18/04-RPi-based_temperature_and_humidity_logger_for_Shelly_HT.html)
 5. Part 5: Configuration of the Shelly devices
+6. Part 6: Using Node-RED to store temperature and humidity values in InfluxDB
+7. Part 7: Creating a dashboard that shows the data graphically

 Read the parts, follow the instructions and enjoy the result!

+And if you're still interested in going further, read the bonus part on how to calculate and store extra data such as the absolute humidity or the dew point.